deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14596/index.md

 ---
 title: "Teaching Models to Balance Resisting and Accepting Persuasion"
-summary: "LLMs can be easily persuaded; this paper introduces Persuasion-Balanced Training (PBT) to make them both resistant to misinformation and receptive to helpful influence, leading to improved performance..."
+summary: "LLMs are taught to both resist harmful and accept helpful persuasion using Persuasion-Balanced Training, resulting in more reliable and collaborative AI."
 categories: ["AI Generated"]
 tags: ["🔖 24-10-18", "🤗 24-10-21"]
 showSummary: true